 It was the first warm Spring day, and I took the opportunity to explore this new (and as yet still unrented) apartment complex.
 I walked around the entire site, clicking as I went.

 The ordinary-looking 19th Century mill buildings on the other side of the river are in fact of great historical significance.
-They were later additions to the first modern textile mill—in fact, the first modern industrial corporation—in the United States.
+They were later additions to the first modern textile mill—and the first modern industrial corporation—in the United States.

-With numerous innovations in technology and organization, the mill served as a model and a spur for the country's young industrial revolution.
+The mill’s many innovations in technology and organization served as a model and a spur for the country's young industrial revolution.
 The original buildings are still there, but not quite visible in these photos.
-For more on this interesting facet of American history, see my photo-story, The Mill.
+For more on this consequential piece of American history, see my story, The Mill.